How To Get Rid of Dandelions

-Start by digging up the plants.
 As any plant is more easily pulled from the ground if the soil is moist, first use the watering can to dampen the soil around the dandelion, and wait a few minutes for the moisture to settle in.
-Then, work a weeding knife down along the the base of the dandelion in two or three places.
+Then, work a weeding knife down along the base of the dandelion in two or three places.
 Push the soil away from the root of the plant by wiggling the knife.
 Finally, grasp the base of the plant between your fingers and gently pull.
 If it still feels stuck, work the weeding knife around some more, and then gently pull out the entire taproot with the dandelion.

 Any portion of the dandelion’s taproot that remains will grow into a new plant again, so you must kill whatever is left.
-Most natural herbicides you’ll find at the store are nonselective, meaning they will kill any plant that comes into contact with them (including your grass).
-Keeping that in mind, carefully apply herbicide only into the hole from which you just pulled the dandelion.
+Most natural herbicides you’ll find at the store are nonselective, meaning they will kill any plant that comes into contact with them, including your grass.
+Keeping that in mind, carefully apply herbicide (either commercial or homemade) only into the hole from which you just pulled the dandelion.

 Finally, after battling your weeds, take the time to strengthen your lawn.
 A strong and healthy lawn will be less susceptible to weed invasion, because vigorous turfgrass plants don’t leave much room—or nutrients—for tricky perennial weeds like dandelions to take hold.
 So, for the long term, follow these standard practices for good lawn care: